-During the second quarter 2008, the Company completed its acquisitions of 15 existing Red Robir® franchised restaurants from three franchise partners for a combined purchase price of \$29.2 million.
+During the second quarter 2008, the Company completed its acquisitions of 15 existing Red Robin® franchised restaurants from three franchisees for a combined purchase price of \$29.3 million.
 The purchase price was paid in cash, funded primarily through borrowings under the Company's existing credit facility.
-In addition, on April 15, 2008, the Company completed the purchase of an entity that owned a Red Robin® franchise restaurant that was under construction in Eau Claire, Wisconsin, and has since been opened by the Company on May 5, 2008.
+In addition, on April 15, 2008, the Company completed the purchase of an entity that owned a Red Robin® franchise restaurant that was under construction in Eau Claire, Wisconsin, (Eau Claire) which was then opened by the Company on May 5, 2008.
 The Company acquired the outstanding stock of the entity in exchange for \$247,000 in cash and the assumption of indebtedness in the amount of approximately \$850,000.
-In addition to the acquisition of existing restaurants, the Company will gain access to development rights where these restaurants are located - territories that were formerly subject to exclusivity provisions of the former area development agreements.
-The purchase price for each transaction, except the acquisition of one of the restaurants in New Jersey, is subject to post-closing purchase price adjustments.
+In addition to the above-described acquisitions of existing restaurants, the Company gained access to development rights where these restaurants are located - territories that were formerly subject to exclusivity provisions in the former area development agreements with the selling franchisees.
 The combined revenue from the 15 existing restaurants was approximately \$41.8 million in 2007.
-The financial results of all 15 restaurants have been included in the Company's financial results from their acquisition dates
+The financial results of all 15 restaurants have been included in the Company's financial results from their acquisition dates forward.

-The acquisition of the 15 existing restaurants and the one restaurant that had been under construction in Eau Claire, Wisconsin, was accounted for using the purchase method as defined in SFAS No. 141, Business Combinations, (SFAS 141).
-Based on a total purchase price of \$29.9 million, net of a \$451,000 charge related to the purchase of the restaurants, and the Company's estimates of the fair value of net assets acquired, \$4.8 million of goodwill was generated by the acquisition, which is not amortizable for book purposes but is amortizable and deductible for tax purposes.
-The preliminary purchase price allocation is subject to revision after a more detailed analysis is completed including final determination of contingent consideration.
-Any change in the fair value of the net assets will change the amount of purchase price allocable to goodwill.
-The Company does not expect any adjustments to be significant.
+The acquisition of the 15 existing restaurants and Eau Claire was accounted for using the purchase method as defined in SFAS No. 141 Business Combinations, (SFAS 141).
+Based on a total purchase price of \$30.0 million, net of a \$451,000 charge related to the purchase of the restaurants, and the Company's estimates of the fair value of net assets acquired, \$5.0 million of goodwill was generated by the acquisition, which is not amortizable for book purposes but is amortizable and deductible for tax purposes.
+The preliminary purchase price allocation is subject to revision after a more detailed analysis is completed.

-The purchase price for the 15 restaurants and one restaurant under construction has been allocated as follows (in thousands):
+The purchase price for the 15 restaurants and Eau Claire has been allocated as follows (in thousands):

 Current assets \$ 974

 Property and equipment 7,440

-Goodwill 4,832
+Goodwill 4,965

 Intangible assets 16,398

 Other assets 933

 Current liabilities (715)

-Net assets acquired 29,862
+Net assets acquired 29,995

 Franchise acquisition costs 451

-Total purchase price \$ 30,313
+Total purchase price \$ 30,446